 I swear under my breath every time I type the word “Ténéré”.
 Só mány áccénts.
 But I have to get through this section because this is a great adventure thumper motorcycle!

 Firstly, the XT660Z isn’t available in the US.
 It’s available in Australia and in Europe/the UK.
 Sorry, my American friends.
 But you get Yellowstone, Yosemite, and Zion national parks, so fair’s fair.
+Also, you do get the new parallel twin-powered Ténéré 700.

 What I really like about the Yamaha XT660Z: